nohevog1/classes-2/class-04/README.md

 * demo: https://umbcvis.github.io/classes/class-04/
 * code: http://github.com/umbcvis/classes/tree/master/class-04/index.html

-The code for this demo started the "US States" demo from class 3.
+The code for this demo modifies the "US States" demo from class 3.

-The earthquakes are added by the 5 snippets of code that have been extracted from the "Oklahoma earthquakes" demo from class 2.
+The earthquakes are added by the 5 new snippets of code that have been extracted from the "Oklahoma earthquakes" demo (from class 2).
 These snippets have "NEW" comments in the code.

 ### US States (from class 3)